xantheT/CS147-Group-Github/README.md

-git pull https://github.com/simonzheng/CS147-Group-Github.git (to have updated everything) (can be done at any time) make your changes locally git add -u ____ (any time you create a new file, add that file so git can track it) (-u flag stands for update) git commit <your commit message> to commit your changes git push https://github.com/simonzheng/CS147-Group-Github.git (to push/upload your new changed version to the group github repository)
+git pull https://github.com/simonzheng/CS147-Group-Github.git (to have updated everything) (can be done at any time) make your changes locally git add -u <filename> (any time you create a new file (or edit one that already exists), add that file so git can track it) (-u flag stands for update) git commit -m "your commit message"    - to commit your changes git push https://github.com/simonzheng/CS147-Group-Github.git (to push/upload your new changed version to the group github repository)